careydevelopment/careydevelopmentcrm/README.md

 microservices the app uses as well as links to their source code on GitHub.

 * <a href="https://github.com/careydevelopment/ecosystem-user-service">User Service</a> - handles authentication and features related to user info (updating account details, adding a profile image, etc.)
-* <a href="https://github.com/careydevelopment/contact-service">Contact Service</a> - handles CRUD activities related to contacts (sales leads, customers, etc.) in the system
+* <a href="https://github.com/careydevelopment/ecosystem-customer-service">Customer Service</a> - handles CRUD activities related to contacts (sales leads, customers, etc.) and accounts
+* <a href="https://github.com/careydevelopment/ecosystem-email-service">Email Service</a> - for integration with email (currently only supports Gmail)
+* <a href="https://github.com/careydevelopment/ecosystem-product-service">Product Service</a> - handles CRUD activities related to products
+* <a href="https://github.com/careydevelopment/crm-service">CRM Service</a> - handles CRUD activities related to CRM-specific objects such as appointments, meetings, and more
 * Geo Service - retrieves lists of geographies such as states and countries (currently not public)

 ## Configuration